-Of course staff evaluations may speak for itself.
-I did ask staff very clearly, that if this session was of no value to them, then they must let me know so that I can ensure that we develop our CPD vision to become more meaningful to them; to have immediate and direct impact in the classroom.
-With this in mind, and with the two questions posed at the beginning of this blog, here you will read and find a resource ready-to-go for you and your own staff to use tomorrow!
+Of course, staff evaluations may speak for themselves.
+I did ask staff very clearly that if this session was of no value to them, then they must let me know so that I can ensure that we develop our CPD vision to become more meaningful to them and to have an immediate and direct impact in the classroom.
+With this in mind, you will find a resource ready for you and your staff to use tomorrow!

 Speed Dating CPD:

-What better opportunity to get staff together, by using a speed-dating format where teachers can rapidly exchange dialogue, moving from one space to another; to share teaching and learning ideas.
+What better opportunity to get staff together than using a speed-dating format where teachers can rapidly exchange dialogue, moving from one space to another, to share teaching and learning ideas?

 Behind the scenes, we set up our auditorium with exam desks around the entire room.
-From a total of 110 teaching staff, we set up about 50 tables in total.
-On each side of a table, were two seats facing each other.
-On each desk, there were two pencils and the following document:
+Out of 110 teaching staff, we set up about 50 tables.
+On each side of a table were two seats facing each other.
+On each desk, there were two pencils and this speed-dating document.

-Prior to this event, I had asked staff in briefings and newsletters, to prepare and think about one idea that they could bring and brag to the session, to share with another member of staff.
-There was one catch, they only had 30 seconds to do this and that the idea was presented verbally, visually or physically.
+Before this event, I had asked staff in briefings and newsletters to prepare and think about one idea they could bring and brag about it to the session to share with another staff member.
+One catch: they only had 30 seconds to do this, and the idea was presented verbally, visually or physically.

-Now, I will confess that I’ve never been to a speed-dating session before, but I had done my research and managed to set up our CPD session in such a fashion that a speed dating style event could take place and facilitate teachers talking about teaching and sharing classroom ideas.
-As staff arrived, the signed in and were pre-allocated a number on a sticky label.
+Now, I will confess that I’ve never been to a speed-dating session before, but I had done my research and managed to set up our CPD session in such a fashion that a speed-dating style event could take place and facilitate teachers talking about teaching and sharing classroom ideas.
+As staff arrived, they signed in and were pre-allocated a number on a sticky label.
 We played this popular song to get staff in the mood!

-Before the whistle started the session, staff were informed that a cowbell signalled that it was time to stop talking and listen to the other member of staff on their desk.
+Before the whistle started the session, staff were informed that a cowbell signalled that it was time to stop talking and listen to the other member of staff at their desk.
 Following another 30 seconds, this jingle was played to ask staff to move seats.
 I asked staff on the outer ring to move one seat to their left.
-(You can have all sorts of fun with this and ask one circle to move left and the other right etc.)
+(You can have fun with this and ask one circle to move left and the other right etc.)

-You can see from the following photographs, staff taking part in speed-dating CPD.
+You can see from the following photographs the staff taking part in speed-dating CPD.

-The most striking image for me, taken off-chance, is a shot of a newly qualified teacher, speaking with our headteacher; sharing ideas.
+The most striking image for me, taken off-chance, is a shot of a newly qualified teacher speaking with our headteacher and sharing ideas.
 This is exactly how meaningful CPD should be designed: to give everybody a voice and forum to be heard.
 To give every member of staff, regardless of experience, the opportunity to share and discuss what works in the classroom with their peers.

 This presentation is ready to go!
-All that I ask, is that if you do click the image below to download the Powerpoint file, is that you click the link right here and spread the word.
+Just click the link right here to spread the word.
 Thank you.